Aliases for PDE6A Gene

 GeneCards Summary for PDE6A Gene

 PDE6A (Phosphodiesterase 6A) is a Protein Coding gene.
 Diseases associated with PDE6A include Retinitis Pigmentosa 43 and Retinitis Pigmentosa.
-Among its related pathways are Phototransduction and CDK-mediated phosphorylation and removal of Cdc6.
-Gene Ontology (GO) annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
+Among its related pathways are Signaling by GPCR and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
 An important paralog of this gene is PDE6B.

 UniProtKB/Swiss-Prot Summary for PDE6A Gene